kulotsystems/svelte-thenetninja/README.md

 **Why `global.d.ts` instead of `compilerOptions.types` inside `jsconfig.json` or `tsconfig.json`?**

 Setting `compilerOptions.types` shuts out all other types not explicitly listed in the configuration.
 Using triple-slash references keeps the default TypeScript setting of accepting type information from the entire workspace, while also adding `svelte` and `vite/client` type information.

-**Why include `.vscode/extensions.json`?**

-Other templates indirectly recommend extensions via the README, but this file allows VS Code to prompt the user to install the recommended extension upon opening the project.

 **Why enable `checkJs` in the JS template?**